 Considering homeschooling your child?
 Yes, you can!
 This 120 page book contains everything you need to homeschool in Alberta.

-NEW!
-Includes a package of either grade 1-9 sample home education plans and/or grade 10-12 course proposal/summary templates
+Updated every couple months, it includes a package of either grade 1-9 sample home education plans and/or grade 10-12 course proposal/summary templates.

 Credible information, regulations, responsibilities, how-to, tips and a whole lot of encouragement.
 You got this!